berndporr/fir1/README.md

 ```
 ### Utility methods

-In all languages you'll get these functions to reset the delay line
-or the coefficients:
+These functions are the same in C++, JAVA and Python:

 + `getTaps()` returns the length of the FIR filter kernel.
 + `reset()` sets all delay lines to zero.